AY2021S2-CS2103T-W15-2/tp/docs/UserGuide.md

 **Format**: `policy INDEX`

-* Selects the client at the specified `INDEX`.
+* Displays policies owned by the client at the specified `INDEX`.
 * `INDEX` refers to the index number shown in the displayed client list.
-* `INDEX` must be more than 1, and less than or equal to the index of the last item in the displayed list.
+* `INDEX` must be 1 or higher, and less than or equal to the index of the last item in the displayed list.

 **Examples**:
 * `policy 2` displays the policies associated with the 2nd person in the currently displayed list.